hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 #### `open_in_chrome`
 By default specs are run with headless chrome, so there is no visible browser window.
 The `open_in_chrome` method will open a browser window, and load it with the current state.

-You can also run specs in a visible chrome window by setting the `DRIVER` environment variable to `CHROME`
+You can also run specs in a visible chrome window by setting the `DRIVER` environment variable to `chrome`.  i.e. (`DRIVER=chrome bundle exec rspec ...`)

 #### `pause`
 The method is typically not needed assuming you are using a multithreaded server like Puma.
 If for whatever reason the pry debug session is not multithreaded, *and* you want to try some kind of experiment on the javascript console, *and* those experiments make requests to the server, you may not get a response, because all threads are in use.